zsoltherpai/feather/README.md

     return new B();
 }
 ```
-Feather avoids the need for writing such factory code - by doing the exact same thing internally: When an instance of A is needed,
+Feather avoids the need for writing such factories - by doing the same thing internally: When an instance of A is injected,
 Feather calls A's constructor with the necessary arguments - an instance of B. That instance of B is created the same way
-\- simple recursion \- and the instance of A is ready for use.
+\- a simple recursion, this time with no further dependencies \- and the instance of A is created.